-Shockingly, the hotel actually offered an entire menu dedicated exclusively to fresh vegetable juices and smoothies.
+Shockingly, the hotel offered an entire menu dedicated exclusively to fresh vegetable juices and smoothies.
 I giddily ordered a beet-based concoction and a bowl of steel-cut oats, recalling everyone’s promises that Austin was more clued-in to things like veganism than the rest of Texas.
 “This is so much easier than I thought it’d be!”
 I squealed.

-But a few bites into breakfast, and my enthusiasm dwindled.
+But a few bites into breakfast and my enthusiasm dwindled.
 The oatmeal was swimming in a veritable lake of sticky maple syrup.
-And the juice was so pulpy, its combination of flavors so sour and mysterious, I literally did a double-take to make sure the liquid was indeed juice.
+And the juice was so pulpy, its combination of flavors so sour and mysterious, I did a double-take to make sure the liquid was indeed juice.
 Well, their heart was in the right place, I shrugged.
 If these menu options were a sign, there was certainly other vegan food to be had in Texas.

 I made my way to the city’s downtown center, where South by Southwest was in full swing.
 I hopped out of my Uber and was instantly smacked in the olfactory bulb with the thick smell of roasting meat.

 Now, I don’t know if it’s nostalgia or some sort of Pavlovian response, but I still like the smell of barbecue upon first whiff.
 That might be first on the list of things vegans aren’t supposed to say, but I can’t help it.
-There is something comforting, albeit also completely horrifying, about the smell of beef on a grill.
+Something is comforting, albeit also completely horrifying, about the smell of beef on a grill.

 On my seven-block walk to the Austin Convention Center, I passed about 10 taco trucks, five deep-dish pizza stands, and countless bars advertising edibles like corn dogs and deep-fried pickle chips.
-Street food was clearly the dominant cuisine, and it didn’t seem likely that these particular vendors could report the whey contents of their dishes.
+Street food was the dominant cuisine, and it didn’t seem likely that these particular vendors could report the whey contents of their dishes.

 I ate my Luna bar and continued on my way, eyes peeled for vegan options.
-But after finishing my work obligations for the day, I chickened out, and decided just to go back to my hotel.
+But after finishing my work obligations for the day, I chickened out and decided just to go back to my hotel.
 At least I knew vegan food existed there.
 Plus, I’d learned from one of my favorite vegan YouTubers that when you discover a good place for vegan food while traveling, don’t be afraid to go back again and again.
 At least it's better than wandering around starving in a town that smells like barbecue.